Adi-sn/Re-Learn/README.md

 # 3. Run the frontend development server
 npm run dev
-Use code with caution.

 Bash
 The frontend will now be available at http://localhost:5173.
 The Vite server is configured to automatically proxy API requests to the backend.
 🕹️ How It Works
-The user journey is designed to be simple and effective:
+The user journey is designed as a single, continuous experience within the "Demo" page:
-Start Assessment: The user clicks the "DEMO" button to begin the proficiency assessment.
+Start Assessment: The user navigates to the /survey page (via the "Demo" link), which automatically starts a new session.
-Sequential Questions: The AI asks a series of questions, each corresponding to a CEFR level (A1 -> C2).
+Sequential Questions: The AI asks a series of text-based questions, each corresponding to a CEFR level (A1 -> C2).
 Holistic Evaluation: After all questions are answered, the backend analyzes the entire transcript to determine a final, accurate CEFR level.
-Scenario Generation: A custom role-play scenario is generated based on the user's level.
+Transition to Role-Play: The UI seamlessly transitions to the role-play stage.
+The chat history is maintained, and a right-hand panel appears with the AI-generated scenario and feedback sections.
-Immersive Role-Play: The user is transitioned to the main role-play screen, where they can interact with the AI companion using their voice.
+Immersive Voice Interaction: The user can now interact with the AI companion using their voice.
+The text input is replaced by a microphone button.
-Continuous Feedback Loop: With each turn, the user receives an audio reply from the AI and sees live feedback on their performance.
+Continuous Feedback Loop: With each turn, the user receives an audio reply from the AI, and the feedback panel is updated with live corrections and explanations.
-📸 Screenshots
-(This is a great place to add screenshots or a GIF of your application in action!)

 Assessment Page
 ![alt text](https://via.placeholder.com/600x400.png?text=Assessment+UI)
 Role-Play Interface
 ![alt text](https://via.placeholder.com/600x400.png?text=Role-Play+UI)

 🔮 Future Improvements
 User Authentication: Implement the Login/Sign Up functionality.
 Database Integration: Store user progress, conversation history, and performance metrics.
-Expanded Scenarios: Add a wider variety of role-play scenarios and AI personas.
+Custom Scenarios: Allow users to create or choose their own role-play scenarios.
 Performance Dashboard: Create a dashboard for users to track their improvement over time.
+Real-life Monitoring: Introduce a mode where the AI can "listen in" on real-world practice conversations (with consent) and provide after-the-fact feedback.
 UI/UX Refinements: Further polish the user interface and overall experience.